Burning Wood Reduced Our Oil Consumption 42%

 As part of our ongoing commitment to combating the effects of climate change, we are reducing our year-over-year carbon footprint through conservation and use of renewable energy…

-With our continuous implementation of energy efficiency measures over the last three years it is nearly impossible to establish an operational baseline.
+With our continuous implementation of energy efficiency measures over the last five years it is nearly impossible to establish an operational baseline.
 Each year we replace large older appliances with new ENERGY STAR efficient appliances.
-Last year, we made four large appliance investments that will further reduce our electric consumption.
-Those that stay in our Loft Apartment Suite will enjoy the cooling benefits of our new LG Room Air Conditioner with almost twice the cooling power of the previous unit.
+We made four large appliance investments that will further reduce our electric consumption.
+Those that stay in our Loft Apartment Suite will enjoy the cooling benefits of our LG Room Air Conditioner with almost twice the cooling power of the previous unit.

-Replaced 153 traditional incandescent light bulbs with LED light bulbs on the entire property.
+Replaced over 200 plus traditional incandescent light bulbs with LED light bulbs on the entire property.
 Efficiency Vermont offers sizable discounts on all LED light bulbs at participating retailers.

 Green Mountain Power Weekly Energy Consumption Profile Report, helps us actively manage our electric consumption.
 We reduced our quarterly electric consumption over the previous year by 8%.